100 Years of History

 1980s

-A strong US economy spurred the “yuppie” decade.
-Union Church became Grace Calvary Evangelical Church and faced difficulties as the Iron Curtain crumbled.
-In 1982, Doris Marine thanked the town, for setting up Easter service benches, and Patrolman Miller, for the positive impression he left on members after responding to a call one Sunday.
+In 1982, Doris Marine thanked the town for setting up Easter service benches, and Patrolman Miller for leaving a positive impression on members after responding to a call one Sunday.
 The church completed its last addition in 1983.

 Pastor Jack Hurley (1982–1989)